GeoffreyLord/SECNOTES/README.md

 **To Run**: ```docker run --rm -it tempest```

-*Note*: This repo is a living sheet of notest.
+*Note*: This repo is a living sheet of notes.
 Changes and improvements are to be expected.

 ## TODO